 High School – Wizard Level I – Class 1

-When students complete Introduction to Programming, they will be able to:
+When students complete Intro to Python, they will be able to:

 - Understand the importance of programming and basics concepts including functions, variables, and data types

 - Learn how to set up Python files using the Shebang, importing packages, and printing HTML content

 - Manage data with Python data structures like lists, dictionaries, and tuples

 - 1. Introduction to ProgrammingStart to think like a programmer.